jordandelbar/titanic-kaggle/README.md

 ## :computer: How to run it locally

-First thing first `git clone` this repo on your local machine:
+First thing first, `git clone` this repo on your local machine:
 ```
 git clone git@github.com:jordandelbar/titanic-model.git
 ```